Important Update: Wire Transfer to ISO 20022 on July 14, 2025

 Timeline of Key Changes

-• On June 2, 2025, you'll receive an email with personalized instructions:
+• On June 2, 2025, you should have received an email with personalized instructions:

-• On July 8, 2025, you'll receive a reminder email with final steps before the migration.
+• On July 8, 2025, you should have received a reminder email with final steps before the migration.

-• On July 14, 2025, the ISO 20022 goes live.
-Log in to ensure your wire templates and settings are working correctly.
+• On July 14, 2025, the ISO 20022 went live.
+You were advised to log in to ensure your wire templates and settings were working correctly.

 What should you expect on July 14, 2025?

-Once the new ISO 20022 format is live, review your creditor details (formerly known as beneficiaries), especially for any recurring wires.
-Updates to creditor information cannot be made before the transition, so we recommend logging in on July 14 to confirm everything is accurate.
+Once the new ISO 20022 format went live, you were encouraged to review your creditor details (formerly known as beneficiaries), especially for any recurring wires.
+Updates to creditor information could not be made before the transition, so logging in on July 14 was recommended to confirm accuracy.

-International wires will require extra attention starting July 14 and may need manual adjustments before processing successfully.
-One key change to note is that a new required field — Town Name (currently referred to as “City”) — must be completed for international wires to process.
+International wires began requiring extra attention starting July 14 and may need manual adjustments to process successfully.
+A key change was the addition of a required field — Town Name (currently referred to as “City”) — that must be completed for international wires to process.

 Actions you can take right now